-CHOP’s Trisomy 21 Program — which cares for more than 1,200 children and 300 adults annually — would not exist as it does today without the tremendous support of the CHOP Buddy Walk & Family Fun Day.
-Now in its 16th year, the CHOP Buddy Walk has raised more than $2.9 million for Down syndrome research and services at Children’s Hospital.
+CHOP’s Trisomy 21 Program provides ongoing care, education and services to more than 2,000 individuals with Down syndrome and their families each year.
+Our patients come from diverse racial, ethnic and socioeconomic backgrounds, and come to CHOP from near and far – even other countries.
+Our Program would not exist as it does today without the tremendous support of the CHOP Buddy Walk® & Family Fun Day.
+Now in its 22nd year, the CHOP Buddy Walk® has raised more than $4.4 million for Down syndrome research and services at CHOP.